-These transformations are reminiscent of Rothschild and Stiglitz's (1970) mean-preserving spreads.
+Our elementary transformations are also reminiscent of Rothschild and Stiglitz's (1970) meanpreserving spreads.
 Indeed, our transformations may be described as "marginal-preserving alignments".
-While the structure of our theorem characterizing the supermodular ordering in terms of marginal-preserving alignments parallels the structure of Rothschild and Stiglitz's theorem for the univariate
+While the structure of our theorem characterizing the supermodular ordering in terms of marginal-preserving alignments parallels the structure of Rothschild and Stiglitz's theorem for the univariate convex ordering, there is an important difference: our set of elementary transformations is minimal, whereas theirs is not.